eipiguy/planning/templates/METHOD_template.md

 | Complexity      |  🐁  |  🐉  |  ☠️  |
 | Duration        |  🚀  |  ✈️  |  🚌  |
 | Maintenance     |  🎄  |  📆  |  ⏰  |

+### Legend Standard

+For automatic parsing purposes, use the format:

+- metric names in a dashed list
+  1. desired outcomes first in a numbered sub-list using any of the following formats:
+  2. :emoji: emoji key = description of evaluation
+  3. 😛 stuck_out_tongue = I'm giving an example
+  4. {{box style}} = description of evaluation

+All formats should be consistent, ie. the same, per metric.
+Don't mix emojis with box style in the same metric for instance: keep those as separate metrics.

+### Legend

 - Excitement
   1. 😄 smile = passionate